pixelpicosean/slush-phaser-project/README.md

 $ gulp
 ```

-## Editing
+## Workflow

+> The workflow introduced below is recommended but not forced which will just make your life easier :D

+There're 2 folders "design" and "media" created at root path, both of them are empty by default.

+The "design" folder is made for your game design docs, graphs and sketches.

+The "media" folder is for your original assets(ai, psd, wav...).
+You may process them with tools like TexturePacker, Audacity... to phaser friendly formats(png, ogg...) and put them into `project/assets` for use.

-When editing, make sure you update the files within the `project` directory.
-These files will then be compressed and added to the `dist` directory ready for publishing.
+When editing source code, make sure you update the files within the `project` directory.
+These files will then be compiled and reload for developing or compressed and added to the `dist` directory for publishing.

 The JavaScript files have been set in a modular way using [es6-module-transpiler][es6-module-transpiler].
-This means you can use the future module system.
+This means your code modules are managed in the future format.

 ### Analytics